Virtual Activities You can do from Home

-You can use Google’s Arts and Culture to take virtual tours of museums around the world by using Google’s Arts and Culture.
+Google’s Arts and Culture is a great resource to take virtual tours of museums around the world by using Google’s Arts and Culture.
 It offers access to 3,468 museums from around the world with history and background for many pieces of art.

 You can go on virtual tours of more than 60 galleries at the British Museum via Google Street View and through their own website.
 This blog gives details on other online resources from the British Museum.